 This is especially true if you are a parent with children to buy for, as well as a multitude of parties to buy presents for throughout the year.
-Here I list some tips for making both children’s and adult’s birthday presents more affordable.
+Here I list some tips to save money on birthdays for children and adults alike.

 Divide this figure by 12 and this should give you a monthly amount to aim to save.
 If this seems like a lot, you could aim to supplement your fund with side hustles such as Matched Betting, ebay selling or surveys.

-Take advantages of sales and freebies
+Take advantage of sales and freebies

 Armed with your birthdays fund cash to ensure you aren’t cutting into other funds, you can now look out for deals and offers throughout the year.
 Recently I saw an Instagram post where someone had managed to put together a beauty gift basket for her sister for around a £3 spend, with items that should have totalled £28.

 Save money on presents in discount shops

 This is especially good for children’s birthdays.
 Home Bargains is my favourite!
 They regularly have branded toys at big discounts.
-Stock is constantly changing, but recently I have seen brands such as Disney, Shopkins, My Little pony, Minions, WWE and Guardians of the Galaxy all with big reductions.
+Stock is constantly changing, but recently I have seen brands such as Disney, Shopkins, My Little pony, Minions, WWE and Marvel all with big reductions.

 Be clever with cards and wrap

 While these may not be suitable for every birthday, particularly a close friend or family member, they are great for children and general birthdays such as far flung relatives or work colleagues.